-The following Commercial guidance note Produced in partnership with Aashit Shah and Pallavi Banerjee of J. Sagar Associates provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Aashit Shah and Pallavi Banerjee of J. Sagar Associates provides comprehensive and up to date legal information covering:

 Updated in July 2019